James Armistead Lafayette, portrayed by Stephen Seals

-Prior to coming to Colonial Williamsburg, Stephen was freelance actor traveling the country performing and directing theatre.
+Prior to coming to Colonial Williamsburg, Stephen was a freelance actor traveling the country performing and directing theater.
 He majored in Theatre Education at Virginia Commonwealth University and spent 10 years teaching theater in the Richmond community, also working as an actor, director, stage manager, production manager, and lighting designer.

 James Armistead Lafayette